coral morphologic header

 Wednesday, November 30th, 2016

 We are psyched to make an appearance in a new episode of Hamilton Morris’ Viceland TV show, Hamilton’s Pharmacopeia.
 Colin & Hamilton dive on Miami’s Cosmic Reef in search of a marine sponge known to contain psychedelic compounds.
-Watch via Viceland.
+Watch via YouTube or Viceland.

 ‘Rarities’ Album